 - 1. B.S.N.
-Degree

-- 2. GPA of 3.00 in the last 60 units of undergraduate or postgraduate study.

-- 3. Current California licensure as a registered nurse.

-- 4. Completion of college level statistics

-- 5. Two years full-time experience as an R.N. preferred.
+Degree preferred, Baccalaureate in other field with nursing license will be considered. - 2.
+GPA of 3.00 in the last 60 units of undergraduate or postgraduate study preferred. - 3.
+Current unencumbered California licensure as a registered nurse. - 4.
+Completion of college level statistics with grade of B or better. - 5.
+Two years full-time experience as an R.N. preferred. - 6.
+Interviews conducted with Program Director and/or Assistant Director

-- 6. Essay

-- 7. Veteran Status